BELGIUM

 SPAIN (Madrid)

-The NEXOS community generates a network of businesses offer small services to people that find themselves in a situation of social exclusion or solitude.
+The NEXOS community generates a network of businesses that offer small services to people that find themselves in a situation of social exclusion or solitude.